rapidez/amasty-label/README.md

 ## Note

 Not all features are implemented yet!
-For example the priorities and shape/image label types aren't supported.
+For example the priorities and shape label types aren't supported.
 Also not all variables are supported, supported variables:
 * `SPECIAL_PRICE`
 * `PRICE`
 * `SAVE_AMOUNT`